Teen killed outside Havre de Grace McDonald's was 'a hero,' mother says

 Harford Lanes in Aberdeen also collected money for Kamren's family.
 A manager at the bowling alley confirmed that Kamren's father bowls in a league but declined to comment further.

 A vigil for Kamren will be held at 6 p.m., Wednesday at the McDonald's.
-Services will be held Saturday at Evangelistic Church of Deliverance at 340 Congress Ave. in Havre de Grace.
+Services will be held Saturday at Congregational Christian Church, 4100 Webster Road in Havre de Grace.
 A viewing will be held from 11-11:45 a.m. and the funeral will be from 11:45 a.m. to 1 p.m.